rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 As an author of benchmarks, you provide windsock with:

 * Your benchmark implementations
-* Optionally, logic for setting up cloud instances needed for your benchmark.
+* Optionally, logic for setting up cloud instances needed for your benchmarks.
   * Ideally as close as possible to your production setup.

 And then windsock will provide you with a CLI from which you can:

 * Query available benchmarks
 * Run benchmarks matching specific tags.
-* windsock can automatically or manually setup and cleanup required cloud resources
+   These benchmarks can be run locally or in cloud instances.
+* Manually spin up cloud resources, enabling multiple bench runs to reuse the same instances.
+   This is super useful since not all cloud resources of the same type have equivalent performance.
-* Process benchmark results into readable tables
+* Process benchmark results into nicely formatted tables
-  * Baselines can be set and then compared against
+* Set the last run as a baseline, all future runs will compare against that baseline.

 Example benchmark results from windsock, comparing against a baseline for some cassandra benchmarks:
 ![Windsock table output](windsock.png)